5G and Huawei

 I’ve already posted this one.
 I’ve been following this whole Huawei saga for a while now.

 Since the beginning, Trump and his administration aimed at Huawei and ZTE.
 ZTE has been ‘partially’ neutered and now controlled (as it has to ‘report back’ regularly to the Americans), since it mainly depends on American chips.
-However Huawei doesn’t.
+However, Huawei doesn’t.
 All these are aimed at Chinese technology, that is slowly but surely catching up (and even surpassing) with the Americans.

 Last July, America and the other Five Eyes members met in Canada to hatch a plan to stall Huawei.
 Subsequently, it started with U.S.A banning Huawei and soon followed by Australia and New Zealand.
 The U.K. also brought it up and Canada finally did the ‘dirty job’ to imprison Meng Wanzhou.
 All five countries are members of the Five Eyes.
 They are now trying hard to influence Germany and Europe as well as Japan.

 But if we go back in history, America is already Spying on the whole world with the PRISM Surveillance Program, that was revealed by Edward Snowden.
-N.S.A has also hacked into Huawei, stole massive amount of data, BUT did not find any links between Huawei and the CCP.
+N.S.A has also hacked into Huawei, stole a massive amount of data, BUT did not find any links between Huawei and the CCP.

 PRISM is a code name for a program under which the #UnitedStates National Security Agency (NSA) collects #internet communications from various U.S. internet companies.
 The program is also known by the SIGAD US-984XN.
-PRISM collects stored internet communications based on demands made to #internetcompanies such as #Google Inc. under Section 702 of the #FISA Amendments Act of 2008 to turn over any data that match court-approved search terms.
-The NSA can use these PRISM requests to target communications that were encrypted when they traveled across the internet backbone, to focus on stored data that telecommunication filtering systems discarded earlier, and to get data that is easier to handle, among other things.
+PRISM collects stored Internet communications based on demands made to #internetcompanies such as #Google Inc. under Section 702 of the #FISA Amendments Act of 2008 to turn over any data that match court-approved search terms.
+The NSA can use these PRISM requests to target communications that were encrypted when they travelled across the internet backbone, to focus on stored data that telecommunication filtering systems discarded earlier, and to get data that is easier to handle, among other things.

 PRISM began in 2007 in the wake of the passage of the Protect America Act under the Bush Administration.
 The program is operated under the supervision of the U.S. Foreign Intelligence Surveillance Court (FISA Court, or FISC) pursuant to the Foreign Intelligence #Surveillance Act (FISA).
 Its existence was leaked six years later by NSA contractor #EdwardSnowden, who warned that the extent of mass data collection was far greater than the public knew and included what he characterized as ‘dangerous’ and ‘criminal’ activities